davidbolin/ngme/README.md

 - simulate functions - remove?? see LDMod in simulate function!
 - pSubsample2 seems un-used
 - consider ~ -1 + ... in fixed input of ngme
-- seed seems not working
-- x and y axes in plot.predict.ngme
 - add mean or median as an option to the predict.ngme function
 - check calculation of coverages and width in predict.ngme